Augugustine/CITE-seq-analysis-CLL/README.md

 ## Scripts

-### The pre-processing folder contains scripts implementing different pre-processing strategies using various tools and methods:
+### The pre-processing and annotation folder contains scripts implementing different pre-processing and annotation strategies using various tools and methods:
-- pre-processing_cellbender: Pre-processing with CellBender to remove empty droplets prior to Seurat steps.
+- Pre-processing with CellBender to remove empty droplets prior to Seurat steps.
-* pre-processing_seurat: Standard Seurat pipeline including QC and filtering using fixed thresholds.
+* Standard Seurat pipeline including QC and filtering using fixed thresholds.
-+ pre-processing_DDQC: QC and filtering using the DDQC tool, which adapts QC thresholds based on clustering.
++ QC and filtering using the DDQC tool, which adapts QC thresholds based on clustering.
-- pre-processing_valiDrops: Initial steps including empty droplet removal, QC, and filtering.
+- valiDrops: Initial steps including empty droplet removal, QC, and filtering.
-* pre-processing_withoutQC: Pre-processing pipeline without QC or filtering steps.
+* Pre-processing pipeline without QC or filtering steps.
-+ pre-processing_doublet: Pre-processing pipeline without doublet removal.
++ Pre-processing pipeline without doublet removal.
-- pre-processing_days_sep: Standard Seurat pipeline including doublet removal, non-coding gene removal, QC and filtering, but applied separately to each day.
+- Standard Seurat pipeline including doublet removal, non-coding gene removal, QC and filtering, but applied separately to each day.

-### The annotation folder contains scripts for automatic and manual annotation and then final annotation which combines manual and final annotation
-### The trajectory folder contains scripts for the trajectory
+- (1) Automatic annotation (SingleR and Azimuth) + (2) Manual annotation

-### The analysis folder contains scripts for the analysis for the intermediate clusters (CLL-T cluster and CLL-macrophages cluster)
+### The analysis folder contains scripts for the intermediate clusters (CLL-macrophages cluster)
+- Trajectory
+* TF activity
++ Specific gene expression

 ## Author